01 Getting Started

 02 Project Style Overview

-The project style panel holds all of the styling properties for your project.
-You can use this menu to create a unified look and feel for the entire project.
+The project style panel holds all of your project's styling properties.
+This menu can create a unified look and feel for the entire project.

-Ensure you use your element styling menu and project styling menu to complement one another.
+Ensure you use your element and project styling menus to complement one another.
 While the project styling menu creates a style that will apply across all project elements, you can use the element styling menu to make changes to a specific element.

 03 Finding an Element in the Panel